 Doing a grounded theory study is dynamic and exciting.
 The method is responsive to your data, your analysis and to you.
 Allow the stages to guide you but not constrain you.
 Use your imagination to visualise and conceptualise your data – so that your theory has imagery and movement, whilst being rigorously grounded in your data.

-Have a look at the following short guide to the grounded theory process, and for a more detailed guide try Using Grounded Theory: How to Develop Theory for Managed Change (Scott, 2025).
+Have a look at the following short guide to the grounded theory process, and for a more detailed, practical guide try Using Grounded Theory: How to Develop Theory for Managed Change (Scott, 2025).

 This is simply your broad area of interest – the field you want to explore.
 Your study will then focus on a specific substantive population within that area.